chrishumboldt/rocket-propel/README.md

 </head>
 ```

-You can also build the SASS out if you wish to include it in one production file.
+Alternatively you can also build the SASS out if you wish to include all your CSS in one production file.
 See an example below.

 ```sass
 @import "rocket-propel/build/sass/import";
 @include rocket-propel-css;
 ```